The Best Thing I Never Got

 If it fell through, I’d be the idiot who cried "New Life!" for nothing.

-So I sat with it and waited.
-I played my cards so close to the chest they practically left paper cuts.
-And when the final offer came in, I didn’t even blink.
+So I waited and played my cards so close to the chest that they practically left paper cuts.

-The next day, I handed my resignation to the same boss who couldn’t find the courage to believe in me.
+And when the time came, I handed my resignation to the same boss who didn’t have faith in me.

 Eventually, there was only one thing left to do: the thing I’d already been doing in the shadows for years: write.

-I’d been ghostwriting, creating resumes, and coaching people who didn’t know how to tell their own stories without underselling themselves or sounding like complete psychopaths.
+I’d been ghostwriting, creating professional documents, and coaching people on how to tell their own stories without underselling themselves or sounding like complete psychopaths.

-Then I got certified, and the real work began.
-I helped new grads, business executives, veterans, tech pros, and entertainment industry workers.
+I became certified and helped new graduates, business executives, veterans, tech professionals, and entertainment industry workers.

-Somewhere between tweaking cover letters and LinkedIn profiles at midnight and teaching brilliant people how to stop minimizing their own success, I built something better than a business.
+Somewhere between tweaking LinkedIn profiles at midnight and teaching brilliant people how to stop minimizing their own success, I built something better than a business.

 Today, I’m busier than I’ve ever been, but it’s the good kind of busy.

-The dog posted up at the door, shedding and barking at passersby like it’s her job.
+The kind that starts well before dawn, me drafting at 4 a.m. while the house is still asleep.
+By afternoon, the dog's stationed at the door, shedding and barking at passersby like it's her job.

-The kind of life that's messy and impossible to schedule…and usually better than anything I ever thought I deserved when I was sitting in that windowless gray cubicle, swallowing my dreams.
+The kind of life that's messy and impossible to schedule and better than anything I ever thought I deserved when I was sitting in that awful gray cubicle, ignoring my dreams.

 But it’s worth it.

 I would’ve clung to that job.
-I would’ve convinced myself it was enough, trading dreams for stability and calling it success.
+I would’ve convinced myself it was enough, trading passion for a paycheck and calling it progress.

 Instead, every email I send, every project I finish, every family dinner filled with chaos and laughter—it’s all proof that I'm where I'm supposed to be right now.

 And I didn't get here alone.
-The Balkan Storm keeps things steady while I chase something uncertain, because sometimes building a life means holding the door open while the other one runs through it.
+The Balkan Storm keeps things steady while I chase this dream, because sometimes building a life means holding the door open so the other can run through.